 Control of roundworm infections is based on treatment with medication, improved sanitation and health education.
 Treatments usually work well but wiping out (eradication of) roundworm infections from tropical countries presents a major challenge.
 However, some eradication programmes (notably for guinea worm disease) have been effective in reducing the burden of infection.

-How to get rid of roundworms in humans
+How to get rid of roundworms

 - Other medicines such as albendazole, levamisole, and ivermectin are used in countries where roundworms are common.
 They are not often used in the UK unless under the advice of a specialist.